zeitlings/alfred-workflows/README.md

 ## 2.2.
 Permission Handler

-An example of how to gracefully handle permissions for your executables.
+An example of how to handle permissions gracefully for your executables.
+(For now, take a look at the *Duden Workflow* that implements the permission handler).
-Cf. Wiki `TODO`